soumojit-dev/Numpy-Foundations/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the MIT
+This repo is licensed under the MIT

 <h2>💖Like my work?</h2>